 Researchers found that caffeine does increase performance; it only comes at a cost, the withdrawal.
 Essentially, you can’t increase performance and avoid withdrawal.
 During withdrawal, your performance decreases and so does your mood.
 The only way to increase performance and mood, or feel normal, is to drink caffeine.
 This will only bring you back to increased performance and mood for a short time.
 This is the basis of addiction.

 Caffeine withdrawal symptoms can begin within 12 to 24 hours of caffeine consumption and last between 2 and 9 days.
-Once you stop consuming caffeine it takes about week to 12 days for your adenosine receptors to decrease thereby breaking your caffeine addiction.
+Once you stop consuming caffeine it takes about a week to 12 days for your adenosine receptors to decrease thereby breaking your caffeine addiction.

 Caffeine has been used for thousands of years as a mental and physical stimulant.
 There are benefits to drinking caffeinated drinks: alertness and increased concentration; but there are consequences to drinking caffeinated drinks: dependence leading to physical symptoms of withdrawals within 12-24 hrs.
 We know it takes about 45 minutes to have your receptors full of caffeine, and it takes around a week to 12 days to leave your body.